 - Not be in default on any student loan, nor owe a refund on any state or federal grant.
 If you are in default, you may re-establish your eligibility.

 - Be either:

-- the natural born or legally adopted child or any child in the legal custody of the Illinois police or fire officer who was killed or disabled in the line of duty (effective with the 2018-19 academic year, children of disabled Illinois police and fire officers need not have been born, legally adopted or in the legal custody of the officer before the disability occurred in order to receive this grant), or
+- the natural born or legally adopted child or any child in the legal custody of the Illinois police or fire officer who was killed or disabled in the line of duty (while children of disabled Illinois police and fire officers need not have been born, legally adopted or in the legal custody of the officer before the disability occurred, they must have been so at the time the officer was killed in order to receive this grant), or

 - the spouse of the Illinois police or fire officer at the time of death or disability